I use my basic sourdough country loaf recipe and added an egg to the dough. It gives an amazing oven spring and lovely soft, airy, and creamy crumbs.

 Preheating oven: (The next day when you are ready to bake it)

 - I bake using a cast-iron dutch oven.
-30 minutes before you plan to bake, position one oven rack at the lowest level and then another one rack above it.
+Position one oven rack at the lowest level and then another one rack above it.
 Place the dutch oven and its lid on the 2nd rack.
 I keep the pot and the lid separated during preheating.
-Preheat the oven together with the dutch oven to 500 F (260 C) for 30 minutes
+Preheat the oven together with the Dutch oven to 485 F (250 C) for 45 minutes

 - Cut a parchment paper about 2 inches bigger than the size of your banneton.
 I have a combo cooker Dutch oven, which is nice because I can load the dough with less risk of getting burnt on my arms.
 If you have a regular Dutch oven pot, you want to cut parchment paper so that it has a "handle" so you can lift the handle and lower the dough into the pot without getting burnt.